simonowen/simcoupe/ReadMe.md

 ### Drive 2

 _Device_ - select the type of device installed in in the right-hand bay.
-This can be None, Floppy, Atom (legacy) or Atom Lite.
+This can be None, Floppy, Atom Classic or Atom Lite.

 _Media_ - select either a disk image file or real device from the drop-down list (if supported).
 Atom and Atom Lite devices support Master and Slave drives,